conorpp/conorpp.github.com/_posts/2018-08-22-designing-solo-a-new-u2ffido2-token.md

 # What is U2F or FIDO2?

+U2F is a standard for two factor authentication.
+Many websites like Twitter, Google, Facebook, etc, support it.
+After you enter password, you insert token, press button, log in.
+It provides very strong protection against account theft and phishing, much more then SMS or time-based codes.

 FIDO2 is an upgrade to the U2F standard and is planned to have even more ubiquity.
 FIDO2 is planned to be used as a password *replacement*.
 On some services, like Windows 10, you can already use it in place of a password.